 To that end, we strive to keep family law litigation civil -while never sacrificing our clients’ rights or interests.

 Premarital Agreement: This is a written contract/agreement between two persons setting forth certain restrictions on the division of assets/debts in the event the parties marry and then divorce.
 In general, you cannot prohibit the payment of child support and spousal support and/or establish custody and visitation.

 Dissolution of Marriage: A dissolution of marriage (divorce) deals with the legal ramifications of ending the “marriage agreement” between two persons.
-It can be a marriage pursuant to a formal ceremony or common law marriages.
-Common law marriage is a legal term applied to persons who have acted as if they are married without having a formal ceremony.
+It can be a marriage pursuant to a formal ceremony or common-law marriage.
+Common-law marriage is a legal term applied to persons who have acted as if they are married without having a formal ceremony.
 A divorce establishes the legal rights of each party.
-It includes custody and visitation of children, support of children or spouse, division of assets and debts.
+It includes custody and visitation of children, support of children or spouse, division of assets, and debts.
 Iowa Code §598 and 592.00

 Adoption: An adoption involves a party being legally established as the parent of another person; it can be of a minor or adult.
-It also applies to process whereby a stepparent wises to adopt their spouse’s child/children.
+It also applies to the process whereby a stepparent wishes to adopt their spouse’s child/children.

 Termination: Whether you are seeking to terminate a parent’s rights or someone has filed to terminate your rights.

 The following is a very brief discussion of the procedures for each family law situation.
 This is only a snapshot of how each situation proceeds.
 You should contact McEnroe, Gotsdiner, Brewer, Steinbach & Rothman, P.C. for a more depth discussion as it relates to your individual needs.